PranavNV/Synthetic-Persona-Evaluation/README.md

 2. Framework of Creativity: Using four metrics of creativity (Novelty, Complexity, Diversity and Entropy/Surprisal, we evaluate the content, theme and writing style of synthetic personas.

 The code in this project depicts the quantification of the above frameworks to audit these personas.

+We have also provided some model reponses from GPT4o as well as Gemini, used in our analysis.